-This course is an introduction to philosophical issues relating to educational thought and practice within the Western intellectual tradition.
+Students receive an introduction to philosophical issues relating to educational thought and practice within the Western intellectual tradition.
 The course introduces the student to both traditional and contemporary theories of education and concludes by focusing on the conscious development of a Christian approach to education.